davew-msft/az-subscription-migration/README.md

 * FDPO sucks, use the hybrid-external option

+## TODO for migration

+* databricks:  done
+* MLOps:  done
+* rgadfWorkshop:  not needed for now.  this is all in gh now.
+* synapetemp

 ## Table of Contents

 * [Migrating storage accounts](storage.md)
 * [databricks](databricks.md)
 * km rg (nothing to do)
 * rg MLOpsWorkshop
-* rgadfWorkshop
 * synapsetemp
-  * copy the synapse sandbox data
+  * copy the synapse sandbox data (done)